LeoPhilly/grpo-profiling-harness/design_doc.md

 #### FP32 to BF16

 Next, I reduced the model load type from FP32 to BF16.
-By default, HF stores the AdamW params (weights, grads and the 2 moments) at FP32 (same as model load type).
+By default, HF stores the AdamW params (weights and the 2 moments) along with grads at FP32 (same as model load type).
 By rough calculation, at 4 bytes for each of the 1.5B params, this takes up 6GB (weights) + 6GB(grads) + 12GB (both moments) = 24GB.
 While less than 28GB, this is before any of the forward/backward activations and hence also ran into OOM errors.
 By changing all of the above to BF16, this would take about 2 bytes instead of 4, for a total of 12GB.

-Note that this brings some precision and training stability tradeoff (since even in mixed-precision training master weights are always fp32), and is one of the many limitations of this experiment.
+Note that this introduces some precision and training stability tradeoff (since even in mixed-precision training master weights are always fp32), and is one of the many limitations of this experiment.

 #### Logsumexp trick

-After running into OOM errors still, I used the logsumexp trick from this article: https://omkaark.com/posts/cce.html (which got it from this paper originally: https://arxiv.org/html/2411.09009v1).
+After continuing to run into OOM errors, I used the logsumexp trick from this article: https://omkaark.com/posts/cce.html (which got it from this paper originally: https://arxiv.org/html/2411.09009v1).
 GRPO requires per token_log_prob at a token level, and I was initially building the whole log_softmax tensor (for logits - log(sum(exp(logits))), and then grabbing the value for the chosen log index.
 Using this trick, I changed it to log (chosen) - logsumexp(logits), which worked.
 Also note that this was needed because I was running 4 micro batches at a time, with initial G=8, for a total of 32 sequences per step.

 ## Timing Design